All About Commercial Door Locks

 Commercial Door Lock Grades, Testing and Certifications Explained

 It’s no secret; commercial security starts at the main entry points.
 But even when you invest in high-security hardware and locks, how can you be sure that the office building or business facility is actually secure?

 This is why there exists a set of industry standards to verify the quality and specifications of commercial locks used throughout the United States.
 Commercial lock grades also assist contractors, builders and locksmiths to select the best hardware devices to fit a project.
 Let’s dive deeper into the national commercial lock grading system.

-Who Is Responsible for Commercial Lock Grading?
+Who Is Responsible for Setting Commercial Lock Grades?

 The BHMA (Builders Home Manufacturers Association) is the official trade association for manufacturers of building hardware.
 It is the only association accredited by the ANSI (American National Standards Institute) to enforce performance standards for commercial locks.
 The BHMA also helps set industry standards on building codes, fire safety standards and accessibility compliance.

 Together, the BHMA and ANSI are responsible for setting the standards for commercial locks.
 These two entities systematically test and certify hardware products before they can be sold to or installed for customers.
 As the point of reference for the commercial hardware industry, BHMA certification verifies safety and security for products including hinges, locks, emergency exits, and exit alarms.
 Locks with ANSI/BHMA certification can be trusted in terms of quality and security.